ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 bio.requestedScore - what is the expected quality?
 Upon reaching the necessary quality the biometric device is expected to auto capture the image.

-bio.deviceId - a unique id per device service.
-In case a single device handles both face and iris the device id will identify iris and camera uniquely.
-In case the id is sent as 0 then the device is expected to capture biometric from both the devices.
+bio.deviceId - a unique Id per device service.
+In case a single device handles both face and iris the device Id will identify iris and camera uniquely.
+In case the Id is sent as 0 then the device is expected to capture biometric from both the devices.

-bio.deviceSubId  - a specific device sub id.
-Should be set to 0 if we don't know any specific device sub id.
+bio.deviceSubId  - a specific device sub Id.
+Should be set to 0 if we don't know any specific device sub Id.
 In case of Fingerprint/IRIS its 1 for left and 2 for right fingerprint/iris.
 3 for thumb/two iris.

 bio.previousHash - The previous hash for the image captured by this device per registration.
 For the first capture (per registration) use the hash of empty string.
 ```